 - Please allow 48 hours for a response to your email.
 Emails sent after 4:00PM on Friday will be treated as if sent on Monday morning.
-When emailing your professor or your Instructional Assistant, be sure to include the course number and section (ANTH 2300.200/300) in the subject line along with the topic of the email. - Please email your professor and IA using your email account rather than Canvas.
+When emailing your professor or your Instructional Assistant, be sure to include the course number and section (ANTH 2300.200/300) in the subject line along with the topic of the email.

+- Please email using your email account rather than Canvas.